 Between Floods twists and turns through wild rock songs and chilling instrumentals to bring you a sneak peek at the level to which Heifner is willing to go to get across his musical points.
 Between Floods is a next step in many.

 Recorded in San Antonio, Texas at Studio 1927 from Mid-2017 to Early-2019

 ©2019 Les Heifner

 TOTAL TIME: 50 MINUTES

-In some of these tracks, one can start to hear that the days of Holding 1 were coming.
+In some of these tracks, one can hear that the days of Holding 1 were coming.
 The family who owned the property in San Marcos had the concrete house demolished eventually.
 Those "historic" floods that affected so many of us in Central Texas at the time were just beginning.
 So this album, originally titled "Before the Flood," during the demo process, is justifiably changed to a more appropriate title, Between Floods.

-This album is quite ecclectic compared to the previous two.
-While I had previous sworn off any type of guitar lick that could be considered "blues," I began to allow variations of these licks while maintaining a level of overall separation from blues music.
-"Whisper," is the first released track of mine to exclude guitar altogether.
+This album is quite eclectic compared to the previous two.
+While I had last sworn off any type of guitar lick that could be considered "blues," I began to allow variations of these licks while maintaining a level of overall separation from blues music.
+"Whisper" is the first released track of mine to exclude guitar altogether.
 "The Olsen Twins" comes from a moment of having just woken up and seeing these girls on television.
 I felt an overwhelming need to say something on their behalf, as it immediately became apparent that they may not have had much control over their lives at the time.
 I had no idea where the Olsen twins would end up in life.